-For data center managers at retailers, banks and other companies that deal directly with consumer credit card payment information, complying with the Payment Card Industry Data Security Standard (PCI DSS) adds still more responsibilities
+For data center managers at retailers, banks and other companies that deal directly with consumer credit card payment information, complying with the Payment Card Industry Data Security Standard (PCI DSS) adds still more responsibilities to their to-do lists.

 As mandated by PCI DSS, organizations must ensure the integrity and confidentiality of consumer payment card information; for data centers, that means establishing controls for all the systems that deal with such information.